Skip to content

 • Example: EndpointFilters = new[] { typeof(LoggingFilter), typeof(ValidationFilter) }

-• Values: String / String array
+• Values: String array / String array

 • Default: None